What to do if you have a positive COVID-19 test

 - WWU locations where you were present for at least 10 minutes while having symptoms and up to 48 hours before symptoms began (or, if asymptomatic, up to 48 hours before the date of test and any time after being tested)

 - Face coverages and personal protective equipment worn

 - Names of WWU close contacts and others who may have been around you

-Human Resources will provide you with guidance on self-isolation and precautions for preventing the spread of COVID-19, as well as send you written information on benefits and leaves available, including the FFCRA (through 12/31/2020) and FMLA eligibility.
+Human Resources will provide you with guidance on self-isolation and precautions for preventing the spread of COVID-19, as well as send you written information on benefits and leaves available and FMLA eligibility.
 Human Resources will also notify appropriate department employees.

 Human Resources will send information to Whatcom County Health Department.